PeteBro/tictactoe/README.md

-# tictactoe
+# TicTacToe

-A simple tic tac toe game to play in command line.
+Beginner python project: A simple game of tic tac toe to play in the command line.

+run with ```python tictactoe.py```